Course planning pitfalls

 Chances are, you’re enthusiastic about the subject of your online course and want to jump right into creating the materials you’ll want to use throughout the course.
 Although this may seem like a highly productive route to take, you may be backing yourself into a corner that you’ll later need to work yourself out of.

 Before you get into the course materials’ details, please start with the foundation of the course itself.
-Figure out the ‘why’ behind the course — why are you doing this in the first place?
+Understand the reason behind creating the course and think about what motivates you to start it in the first place.
 This is essentially your mission statement and vision for the course.

 Sure, you might be interested in creating a course on this topic, but the real question is: Will anyone actually want to take it?
 There’s no point in making something if nobody needs it.